-late 14c., sent "to find the scent of," from Old French sentir "to feel, smell, touch, taste; realize, perceive; make love to," from Latin sentire " to feel, perceive, sense, discern, hear, see" (see sense (n.)).
+late 14c., senten, originally a hunting term, "to find the scent of, perceive by smell," from Old French sentir "to feel, smell, touch, taste; realize, perceive; make love to," from Latin sentire " to feel, perceive by the senses; give one's opinion or sentiments" (see sense (n.)).

 The unetymological -c- appeared 17c., perhaps in this case by influence of ascent, descent, etc., or by influence of science.
 But such an insertion was a pattern in early Modern English and also yielded scythe and for a time threatened to establish scite and scituate.

 Figurative use from 1550s.
 The transitive sense "impregnate with an odor, make fragrant, perfume" is from 1690s.
 Related: Scented; scenting.

 c.
 1400, sent, "a smell, what can be smelled" (especially a trace left by an animal in passing used as a means of pursuit by a hound), also "perception, sensation" (the etymological sense); from scent (v.).
 Often figurative, of pursuits or inquiries of any kind.
 Almost always applied to agreeable odors; the meaning "a perfume, fragrant liquid distilled from flowers, etc." is by late 15c.
 (Caxton).